Spanish cities commitment to the MUFPP

 • Teresa Materia presentated for the city of Milan explaining the creation of Food Hubs to combat food poverty and projects like “A Table Without Waste” and “Fruit in the Morning”.

-• Arash Devambarsh, the Deputy Mayor of Courbevoie, discussed the impact of the French law that requires supermarkets to donate surplus food, urging other countries to adopt similar measures.
+• Arash Derambarsh, the Deputy Mayor of Courbevoie, discussed the impact of the French law that requires supermarkets to donate surplus food, urging other countries to adopt similar measures.

 • Cristina Linnerbag from Gothenburg presented a successful project in public collective catering aimed at reducing food waste, which has now been implemented throughout Sweden with support from the Swedish Food Agency.